Russian figure skater Kamila Valieva cleared to keep competing at Beijing Olympics

 The 15-year-old was the first female ever to land a quadruple jump in Olympic competition.

 In that team event, the U.S. won silver.
-The Russian team stands to claim the gold if a decision is made that the ROC team can't keep its medal.
+The U.S. stands to claim the gold if a decision is made that the ROC squad can't keep its medal.

 Almost immediately after Valieva's performance, it was revealed by two drug testing agencies — the International Testing Agency and the World Anti-Doping Agency — that one of her pre-Olympic doping samples showed use of trimetazidine, a banned cardiac drug.